-Prior to the passage of SB 502, the New Jersey State Legislature commissioned the New Jersey Insurance Fairness Study to study the cost associated with an earlier version of the legislation.
+Prior to the passage of SB502, the New Jersey State Legislature commissioned the New Jersey Insurance Fairness Study to study the cost associated with an earlier version of the legislation.
 The study concluded that, if the earlier version was enacted, it would result in average premium increases of .025%, but there is no way to quantify the extent to which the mandate would actually increase the availability of prosthetic and orthotic devices or reduce the financial burden on those who obtain such devices.

-Currently, the Democratic Party controls both chambers of the State Legislature and the Office of the Governor.
+The Democratic Party controls both chambers of the State Legislature and the Office of the Governor.